upcliujie/mesa/docs/faq.rst

 identify who's OpenGL library with which driver you're using and what sort of hardware it has detected.

-If you're using a hardware accelerated driver you want ``direct rendering: Yes``.
+If you're using a hardware accelerated driver you'll see ``direct rendering: Yes``.

 If your DRI-based driver isn't working, go to the `DRI